-The municipality's main goal is to reduce air pollution, implement mitigation actions and measures to reduce CO2 emissions, as well as cope with the impacts of climate change affecting the area.
+The municipality's main goal is to reduce air pollution, implement mitigation actions and measures to reduce $CO_2$ emissions, as well as cope with the impacts of climate change affecting the area.

-The municipality of Donnieh aims at making those strategic decisions in terms of the future development of the region, that would create local jobs for residents, development of sustainable tourism, investing on producing

-RES/ energy efficiency equipment and materials, the new modern water harvesting systems, the village greening, and the sustainable solid waste management strategy.
+The municipality of Donnieh aims at making those strategic decisions in terms of the future development of the region, that would create local jobs for residents through the reinforcement of the agricultural sector,, development of sustainable tourism, investing on producing RES/ energy efficiency equipment and materials, the new modern water harvesting systems, the village greening, and the sustainable solid waste management strategy.